Abdelrahman-Ahmed3/DiscordCallBot/README.md

 3. Use `/set_target_channel` to select the channel the users will get moved to after someone joins a waiting user.
 4. In the channel you want the opt-in message to be, Use `/setup_message` to send a channel that members can use to opt in to notifications from the bot.

+Optional commands:
-Optionally, you can use `/set_waiting_time` to change the time that a person needs to wait before the bot sends a message to the opted-in users, the default is set to 10 seconds.
+1. you can use `/set_waiting_time` to change the time that a person needs to wait before the bot sends a message to the opted-in users, the default is set to 10 seconds.
+2. you can use `/set_second_target_channel` to set up a second target channel that the bot will move the waiting users into if the first target channel has people in it.

 ## FAQ
 1. I don't see any commands from the bot.